salob/itinfra-poc/README.md

 *CaC Features*
 - Virtual environment to ensure consistency
-- 2 playbooks with common role
+- 2 playbooks with common roles as well as separate role and tasks
 - Keep packages and software up to date using ansible
+- deploy presido to show example of how pii can be anonymised in logs

 ## IaC using Terraform